 Spatial ecology of ground-dwelling squirrels

 Golden-mantled ground squirrels (Callospermophilus lateralis) are a small-bodied species (150-300 g) and as such are presumed to be asocial and territorial, with non-overlapping home ranges that individuals defend through aggression.
 However, this classification was supported by sparse data that did not take into account kin relationships among adults.
-Moreover, evidence of philopatry (females tend to stay where they're born) and home range overlap suggests that golden-mantled ground squirrels either are not territorial, or that territoriality is influenced by density.
+Moreover, evidence of philopatry (females tend to stay where they're born) and home range overlap (individuals tend to share space with others) suggests that golden-mantled ground squirrels either are not territorial, or that territoriality is influenced by density.

 In addition to researching population-level trends in space-use, studying spatial patterns on the individual level can help us to better understand how behavior may scale up to influence population or even species-level trends.
-For example, I am calculating whether consistent individual differences in behavior, or personality, may influence individual movement patterns.
-I also studied litter relocation behavior, in which a female moves her offspring to a new location as a form of maternal investment.
+For example, Jaclyn calculated whether consistent individual differences in behavior, or personality, may influence individual movement patterns.
+She also studied litter relocation behavior, in which a female moves her offspring to a new location as a form of maternal investment.
 That work, which provided the first detailed description of this behavior in yellow-bellied marmots (Marmota flaviventer) and golden-mantled ground squirrels, found that costs associated with moving offspring are likely not as great as the benefits, such as decreased risk of predation or improved habitat quality.
-Read the full paper here.
+You can read the full paper here.

 Home ranges of individual golden-mantled ground squirrels during two high density years (purple polygons) and two low density years (orange polygons).
 Spatial overlap among squirrels appears to vary as a function of density, suggesting this species may be facultatively territorial.